JosephJvB/ThunderTalk/README.md

 format of scraping is sending request to a website, Im using superagent to do that.
 Use a second tool to access the elements of the webpage, this is where the data collection happens.

+The process of entering a website and extracting data in an automated fashion is also often called "crawling".

 ### Puppeteer